ikosmidis/brglm2/README.md

 asymptotic mean and median bias, that are also guaranteed to be finite.
 For example, `modML` is a logistic regresison fit, so the exponential of each coefficient is an odds ratio while controlling for other covariates.
-To estimator those odds ratios using the The `correction*` method for mean bias reduction (see `?expo` for details) we do
+To estimate those odds ratios using the `correction*` method for mean bias reduction (see `?expo` for details) we do

     expoRB <- expo(modML, type = "correction*")
     expoRB